- Getting Started: Beyond WordPress Theme Documentation

-We never stop our work on our Beyond WordPress theme in addition with this documentation.
-As a result, we use to add continuous upgrades to our theme for fixes, adds new features and much more to make our work better!
-So, is important to keep your theme up-to-date.
-In conclusion, to have your theme updated all you need to do is go on your WordPress Dashboard.
-‘Updates’ area, select your theme update and simply click on ‘update new’ button.
+We never stop our work on our Beyond WordPress theme in addition to this documentation.
+As a result, we use to add continuous upgrades to our theme for fixes, adds new features, and much more to make our work better!
+So, it is important to keep your theme up-to-date.
+In conclusion, to have your theme updated, all you need to do is, Firstly, go on your WordPress Dashboard.
+Secondly, ‘Updates’ area, select your theme update, and finally, click on the ‘update new’ button.
 Finally, you will download the latest theme files on your WordPress.
-To see if you have an update available for your theme you can log in on your WordPress dashboard > Appearance > Themes > Click on your Visualmodo theme, in the case you have an available update you will notice a message.
+To see if you have an update available for your theme, you can log in on your WordPress dashboard > Appearance > Themes.
+To end with, click on your Visualmodo theme.
+In the case you have an available update, you will notice a message.

 To use widgets you need to go on the Appearance tab.
 Click on ‘Widgets’ and all you need to do is drag and drop your widget on the sidebars.
-In addition, the theme cames with a lot of premium widgets, however, you can add more widgets on your WordPress by downloading free plugins for it.
-Finally, to see how to use WordPress originals widgets and edit it please go to this page on wp.org https://wordpress.org/support/article/wordpress-widgets/ because this is a bit out of the Beyond theme documentation topic.
+In addition, the theme comes with a lot of premium widgets, however, you can add more widgets to your WordPress by downloading free plugins for it.
+Finally, to see how to use WordPress originals widgets and edit them please go to this page on wp.org https://wordpress.org/support/article/wordpress-widgets/ because this is a bit out of the Beyond theme documentation topic.

 Go to your WordPress dashboard and click on Appearance.
 After that, Customize like in the video on the Beyond theme documentation.
 As a result, the site will load your front-page and you will see the options.
 Select the ‘Site Identity’ in this area you will be able to edit the browser tab tagline and the logo Favicon.
 As is showed on the attached image above in the WordPress documentation.

 Note: This part of the Beyond theme documentation is on the bases of the official WordPress.org site https://wordpress.org/about/requirements/